 VEGAN FOR ALL!

-If you interested in learning more about a vegan/ vegetarian lifestyle, please see the ‘links’ section which is full of interesting blogs and sites or leave a comment beneath a post or email us (email@example.com).
-We’d love to hear from you.
+If you interested in learning more about a vegan lifestyle, please see the ‘links’ section which is full of interesting blogs and sites or leave a comment below or email us email@example.com We’d love to hear from you!

 And some interesting and informative vegan websites based in the UK:

 We believe that veganism makes the world a better place for us all and how we eat can change ourselves and the world!

 Lee + Jane